 For simplicity and generality, many of the figures in this specification show each decision as having a single associated business knowledge model, but it should be noted that DMN does not require this to be the case.
 The use of business knowledge models to encapsulate decision logic is a matter of style and methodology, and decisions may be modeled with no associated business knowledge models, or with several.
-Similar to business knowledge models, decision services may also be used to encapsulate decision logic for reuse inside the decision model, but for simplicity such examples will be presented starting in the section describing decision services.
+Similar to business knowledge models, decision services may also be used to encapsulate decision logic for reuse inside the transfer to business knowledge model business knowledge models to encapsulate decision logic for reuse inside the transfer to business knowledge models business knowledge models to encapsulate decision logic for reuse inside the transfer to business knowledge models business knowledge models business knowledge models to encapsulate decision logic for reuse inside the transfer to business knowledge models business knowledge models business knowledge models to encapsulate decision logic for reuse inside the transfer to business knowledge models business knowledge b